tevinric/MyCustomGPTApp_guide/How_to.md

 Step 1:
 1. Create a folder on local PC to hold the following files (use templates of the files from the customgptapp_tutorial_repo):

-   a. appy.py

-   This will be the python script that will create and execute the application.
+   a. appy.py:               This will be the python script that will create and execute the application.

-   b. requirements.txt
-   --  This is a simple text file that will list all of the python packages required to runn the app.py file above.
+   b. requirements.txt:      This is a simple text file that will list all of the python packages required to runn the app.py file above.
 Include any specific package versions if applicable

    c. docker-compose.yml --  This is a yml file that will be used when creating web app which will specify how the docker image should be utilised when consumed by the app.